DimitrovViktor/AI-Coursework/README.md

 # Food Image Classification System

+A computer vision system for food recognition using different machine learning approaches, including Convolutional Neural Networks (CNN), Histogram of Oriented Gradients (HOG), and Capsule Networks.

     Note: This was a group coursework project created by me and two of my colleagues from university

 ---